space1worm/react-shadcdn-template/README.md

 src/index.tsx

-### In this template source directory you can find
+### In this template's source directory, you can find

 - Components
 - Providers